uhi22/invacare-g50-investigations/readme.md

 These profiles are used only by the ServoLightModule.
 The motor module is not interested into these profiles.
 The motor module is controlled by network variable 0B, which the ServoLightModule provides.

+### Error Codes

+The PowerModule provides with the network variable 07 some error information:
+- 00: no error.
+No blink code on the UCM.
+- 0C: uncoupled the G40 motor.
+Blink code 3 on the UCM.
+- 10: Motor M1 disconnected.
+Blink code 5 on the UCM.
+- (more to be tested)

+To use this error reporting, the NV 07 needs to be requested once at the beginning:
+`00000010,false,Rx,9,4,30,01,00,07`

 ## The Wakeup

 As long as the system is "off", the DX-BUS still carries 24V battery voltage, and both CAN lines are sitting at ~2.5V.